gnosis/GECO/README.md

 Our platforms and potential buidl ideas include:

-- DutchX: Buyer interface, Token BuyBacks, Deposit and withdraw widget.
+- DutchX: buyer interface, token BuyBacks, deposit or withdraw widget.
-- Gnosis Safe: Recovery modules, Safe integration into Dapps
+- Gnosis Safe: recovery modules, transfer limits or Gnosis Safe integration into Dapps
-- PM: Prediction market use cases, Oracle integrations, wallet integrations, futarchy interface
+- PM: prediction market use cases, oracle integrations, wallet integrations or a futarchy interface

 Furthermore, we will also consider projects involved in research and education related to:
 - Decentralized exchanges